UW regents approve raises for 8 chancellors, set up bonuses for retaining freshmen students

 UW-Milwaukee’s Mark Mone, who announced he’ll resign next summer, and UW-La Crosse’s James Beeby, who just took over as chancellor this month, didn’t receive raises.
 Neither did UW-Eau Claire’s James Schmidt, UW-Oshkosh’s Andrew Leavitt and UW-River Falls’ Maria Gallo.

-Asked why those chancellors didn’t get raises, Pitsch said in an email that the ones who gor bumps were in line for “catch-up base salary increases.”
-He didn’t immediately respond to a follow-up email asking him to elaborate.
+Asked why those chancellors didn’t get raises, Pitsch said in an email that the ones who got bumps were in line for salary increases to catch up to peers.
+He didn’t immediately respond to a follow-up email asking again why the five chancellors didn’t receive such a raise.

 Also included in the new pay plan are bonuses of up to 15% of their salary for chancellors who hit goals for retaining freshmen into their sophomore year.
 This year’s goals will be set following the release of enrollment numbers after the first 10 days of the fall semester.

-Note: This story has been updated to correct the day of the week in the lede to Monday, not Friday.